 - Select an up-and-coming area that hasn’t been expanded into as of yet.

-Since franchises know that many prime territories are sold out, some offer other arrangements for investors.
+Some franchises offer other arrangements for investors when all their prime territories are unavailable.
 For example, Keller Williams is now permitting existing franchisees to partner with agents who wish to run their own brokerage within the existing territories.
 This allows agents who want to have ownership of a franchise, but don’t have the capital or territory open to do so, to have the support and systems like a Keller Williams franchise.

-This change creates a new way for agents who desire the opportunity to build a small brokerage without the large expense of a new franchise and the risk of building an independent brokerage.
-If you are interested in learning more about this option, you can contact me, as I am currently working with Keller Williams as a consultant to help them develop these offices.
+This change creates a new way for agents who desire the opportunity to build a small brokerage without the expense of a new franchise and the risk of building an independent brokerage.

 Did we miss anything, or do you have any experience with building an independent brokerage or franchising that you would like to share?
-Let us know in the comments or join our Facebook Mastermind Group here.
+Let us know in the comment section!